0xPolygon/polygon-docs/docs/cdk/erigon/index.md

 ## Key features

+### Modular architecture
-- Modular architecture: Erigon's modular design allows different components to be developed, optimized, and updated independently.
+Erigon's modular design allows different components to be developed, optimized, and updated independently.
 This separation of concerns helps in improving the performance and reliability of each module.

+### Performance optimization
-- Performance optimization: Erigon employs advanced techniques for data handling, such as memory-mapped files and optimized data structures, to ensure high-speed processing of blockchain data.
+Erigon employs advanced techniques for data handling, such as memory-mapped files and optimized data structures, to ensure high-speed processing of blockchain data.

+### Reduced disk usage
-- Reduced disk usage: By implementing a more efficient database schema, Erigon significantly reduces disk usage compared to other Ethereum clients.
+By implementing a more efficient database schema, Erigon significantly reduces disk usage compared to other Ethereum clients.

+### Fast synchronization
-- Fast synchronization: Erigon's fast sync method allows nodes to catch up with the blockchain more quickly by downloading only the most recent state of the blockchain, rather than the entire history.
+Erigon's fast sync method allows nodes to catch up with the blockchain more quickly by downloading only the most recent state of the blockchain, rather than the entire history.

 ## Erigon as a sequencer